Quetzal-1-CubeSat-Team/quetzal1-hardware/README.md

 The hardware files for the following subsystems are included in this repository:

 1. `ADCS/`: contains the hardware design files for the Attitude Determination and Control System (ADCS).
+2. `EPS/`: contains the hardware design files for the Electrical Power System (EPS).